- None of this is investment advice.

 - Brokerage services with respect to tokenized stocks on FTX are provided by CM-Equity AG (CM-Equity).

-- Tokenized Stocks, like the rest of FTX, are not being offered to US users or other prohibited jurisdictions, potentially including Iran, North Korea, Hong Kong, and/or other jurisdictions.
+- Tokenized Stocks, like the rest of FTX, are not being offered to US users or other prohibited jurisdictions, potentially including Iran, North Korea, Hong Kong, Singapore, and/or other jurisdictions.
 Users must pass sufficient KYC checks in order to trade tokenized stocks on FTX.
 For more information, see here.

 FTX has partnered with CM-Equity AG to provide brokerage services for tokenized stock trading!